-The transformation of the Group has allowed us to significantly reduce our gearing levels with our see-through loan to value ratio (“LTV”), down from 55.0% two years ago to 39.9% at the year-end (31 March 2017: 51.4%) and 37.1% on a pro-forma basis, taking into account the deferred consideration from the sale of the retirement village portfolio due in November 2018.
-Our see-though net gearing, the ratio of net borrowings to the net asset value of the Group, has fallen from 142% to 68% (31 March 2017: 120%) over the same period.
+The see-through loan to value ratio (“LTV”) reduced to 30.6% at the year end (31 March 2018: 39.9%) and our see-though net gearing, the ratio of net borrowings to the net asset value of the Group, has fallen to 47.3% (31 March 2018: 68.0%) over the same period.